 There are exceptions to this though and the most common would be that a High Roller bonus would not be offered to you immediately.
 Rather you would be playing at a casino for a while and have shown you are a player who is dedicated and who plays with big money bets.
 At this point, a member of the casino team will likely be in touch with you, or you contact them in order to discuss your eligibility for High Roller Bonuses in the future.
 At this point, you will then be given High Roller bonuses directly to your account as opposed to the standard ones you might find in the promotion section.

 There is also the case that a High Roller bonus will be put into place as part of a VIP Scheme they have in place.
 This means that when you reach a certain level of the scheme, with levels being progressed through by spending money, you will graduate to the High Roller section and then these types of bonuses become available to you.
 As such, you can strive and prove your worth to the casino.
 With some casinos, they may even let you skip numerous levels of their VIP Scheme if you had previous form and status in a similar scheme at another casino.

 At some rare casinos, their whole concept might even be based around accommodating for High Roller players only and so all their bonuses will reflect these types of deals.
-On the other hand, some casinos may have no scheme whatsoever and so there is no chance to claim High Roller bonuses.
+On the other hand, some casinos may have no scheme whatsoever and so there is no chance to claim High Roller bonuses and any type of bonus spins.
 As such, if you are partial or think you would fit the criteria then hunt out the former and avoid the latter.

 If you are a big casino player who wants to get larger bonus amounts of casino then there is no better way to do that then with a High Roller Bonus.
 This said, these should be reserved only for the most dedicated casino players and there are plenty of nice standard bonuses out there for the more average player.
 However, if you think you are cut out for it then there is no reason why you shouldn’t get started claiming and playing with High Roller Bonuses.